32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: N/A

-My Review: This uniquely designed folding knife from Cold Steel has a reputation as one of their most popular knives on the market today.
-Its design was inspired around the shape and performance of the standard Japanese Kukri, and with a blade crafted from Japanese AUS10A steel, it is meant to last and meant to keep an edge, even in the roughest of conditions.
-Includes the “Tri-Ad” locking system for added safety, making it one of the safest folding knives on the market.
-It is designed to be a true utility knife as it can cut through items diverse as rope, bamboo, cloth, and even meat.
-At just under $60, this knife is a steal and is worth every single penny.
+My Review: This uniquely designed folding knife from Cold Steel is one of their most popular knives on the market today.
+Its design was inspired by the shape and performance of the standard Japanese Kukri, and with a blade crafted from Japanese AUS10A steel, it is meant to last and meant to keep an edge, even in the roughest of conditions.

 • Designed to look and perform like a Japanese Kukri, allowing for a true range of utility applications